AshishVarshneyy/Terraform/GCP/README.md

     Application programming interfaces (APIs) for machine learning and enterprise mapping services.
 These provide software-to-software communication.

 While Google’s GCP cloud infrastructure is the backbone of applications like Google Workplace, these applications aren’t what we’re talking about when we talk about GCP.
-For this post, we’re focusing on Google Cloud Platform.